-It seems that the French invented omelets, possibly stealing the idea from the Romans.
+It seems that the French invented omelettes, possibly stealing the idea from the Romans.
 Let’s leave the argument there and just say that the omelette has a long history.

 It can be plain or filled, with or without cheese.
 (An omelette with fines herbes is a famous standard French dish.
 An assortment of chopped herbs is stirred into the eggs before cooking; no cheese.)

-American omelets start out in the same way, but as the eggs cook, the edges are lifted from the sides of the pan with a spatula so the runny eggs can flow underneath.
+American omelettes (or “omelets” as they are sometimes spelled) start out in the same way, but as the eggs cook, the edges are lifted from the sides of the pan with a spatula so the runny eggs can flow underneath.

-When the eggs are nearly set, the filling is added and the omelet is folded in half rather than rolled.
+When the eggs are nearly set, the filling is added and the omelette is folded in half rather than rolled.

-For our purposes here, we’ll make an American-style omelet and you will see how easy it is to accomplish even if you have never tried to make an omelet before.
+For our purposes here, we’ll make an American-style omelette and you will see how easy it is to accomplish even if you have never tried to make an omelette before.

 Here are the key steps to read before you start so you know where you are going:

-- Slide it onto a plate with the help of a silicone spatula.
+- Fold and serve: Fold the omelette in half.
+Slide it onto a plate with the help of a silicone spatula.

 I said this above, but it bears repeating!
-Use an 8-inch nonstick skillet (like this one) for a 2-egg omelet, a 9-inch skillet for 3 eggs.
+Use an 8-inch nonstick skillet (like this one) for a 2-egg omelette; use a 9-inch skillet for 3 eggs.

 Here are a few winning combinations: